-German regulator orders Facebook to delete WhatsApp user data
+Facebook to appeal German order on WhatsApp data

 "The fact that this is now happening is not only a misleading of their users and the public, but also constitutes an infringement of national data protection law," Caspar added.

-Facebook, which has its German headquarters in Hamburg and therefore falls under Caspar's jurisdiction, said in a statement that it complied with EU data protection law.
+Facebook has its German headquarters in Hamburg and therefore falls under Caspar's jurisdiction.

-"We are open to working with the Hamburg DPA in an effort to address their questions and resolve any concerns," it said.
+"We will appeal this order and we will work with the Hamburg DPA in an effort to address their questions and resolve any concerns," it said.

 The data watchdog said Facebook and WhatsApp were independent companies that should process their users' data based on their own terms and conditions and data privacy policies.

-The Hamburg commissioner's move comes after EU and U.S. regulators said they would scrutinize changes to privacy settings that WhatsApp made in August.
+EU and U.S. regulators have said they would scrutinize changes to privacy settings that WhatsApp made in August.

+Italy's data privacy watchdog said on Tuesday it had also opened a probe and had asked WhatsApp to explain what information it planned to share with Facebook and what was being done to explain to users how their data might be used.

-(Reporting by Harro ten Wolde; Additional reporting by Hans-Edzard Busemann; Editing by Georgina Prodhan)
+Reporting by Harro ten Wolde; Editing by Ruth Pitchford; Additional reporting by Hans-Edzard Busemann and Crispian Balmer; Editing by Georgina Prodhan